 - asterisk represents any number of characters.
 For example - ch matches any text string that begins with ch such as Charles, check, and chess. - ch matches any text string that ends with ch such as March, inch, and fetch. - ch matches any text string that contains ch in any position such as Chad, headache, and arch. - ? question mark represents any single character.
 For example: pri?e matches price, pride, and prize. - ???-??? matches any string containing 2 groups of 3 characters separated with a hyphen such as ABC-DEF, ABC-123, and 111-222. - p.
-Find and Replace has many other useful features.
-For example, on this worksheet, all the text and numbers relating to the Metric System are in red.
-Apply a purple fill to all of those cells by doing the following: 30
+Set up the Rent IF Data worksheet to print in Landscape orientation, all on one page, centered horizontally but not vertically and include a footer that contains the file name on the left and the sheet name on the right.
+Compare the preview with the key.
+Make needed corrections, save the workbook and close it.